djkaty/Il2CppInspector/README.md

 - [The IDA Pro Book, 2nd Edition](https://www.amazon.com/IDA-Pro-Book-Unofficial-Disassembler/dp/1593272898/ref=sr_1_1?keywords=ida+pro+book&qid=1580952729&sr=8-1) by Chris Eagle
 - [The Beginner's Guide to IDAPython](https://leanpub.com/IDAPython-Book) by Alexander Hanel

+Pizza spinner animation in the GUI made by Chris Gannon - https://gannon.tv/

 ### License

 All rights reserved.
 Unauthorized use, re-use or the creation of derivative works of this code for commercial purposes whether directly or indirectly is strictly prohibited.
 Use, re-use or the creation of derivative works for non-commercial purposes is expressly permitted.